- Academic Access & Disability Resources

 Additional information on lab locations and availability can be found at www.allegany.edu/computer-labs.

 Wireless Network Access

 Students may access wireless network services at the Bedford County Campus, Cumberland Campus, Willowbrook Woods, and Gateway Center.
 Students connect via the “ACM” wireless SSID and must login using their Self-Service username and password.
 Additional information on accessing the wireless network can be found at www.allegany.edu/wifi.

 Per the Student Communication Policy, all students are required to monitor their college-issued student email frequently and regularly; it is the students’ responsibility to read all communications and to respond as necessary.

 Students can access their student email accounts by visiting www.allegany.edu/students.
-Lost or forgotten email addresses and passwords can be retrieved by contacting the Student Help Desk at 301-784-4357.
+Lost or forgotten email addresses and passwords can be retrieved by contacting the Student IT Help Desk at 301-784-4357.

-Students from both campuses and the Gateway Center can call the Student Help Desk using the ACM Technology Help Line.
+Students from both campuses and the Gateway Center can call the Student IT Help Desk using the ACM Technology Help Line.